chris062689/game-hook/README.md

 1. Download and install [Node.js](https://nodejs.org/), and reboot before proceeding with the remaining steps.
 2. Download and install [RetroArch](http://www.libretro.com/index.php/retroarch-2/).
 3. Open RetroArch, set Network CMD Enable to true within Settings.
-4. Start your game using a compatable core.
+4. Start your game using a compatible core.
 5. Apply the example configuration below, or your own based on the game you'd like to use.
 6. Start the GameHook server `npm start` and verify it has connected to the driver.
-7. Open an approperate client _(inside the /data/clients folder, often an HTML file.)_
+7. Open an appropriate client _(inside the /data/clients folder, often an HTML file.)_

 ## What are some examples of what GameHook do?